Well-posedness and global dynamics for the critical Hardy-Sobolev parabolic equation: Local theory and dissipation of global solutions

-\begin{proof} We consider only the case of $X=L^{q_c}(\Omega)$, as the other cases are almost the same.
+\begin{proof} We consider only the assertion (ii) in the case of $X=L^{q_c}(\Omega)$, as the other cases are almost the same.
 By small-data dissipation (iv) in Proposition \ref{prop:wellposed-A}, the statement (a) follows from (b).
 By the blow-up criterion (iii) in Proposition \ref{prop:wellposed-A}, it is clear that (c) implies (a).
 We prove only that (a) implies (c), as the proof of the remaining case is similar.
-We suppose (a).
-The solution $u$ to \eqref{crtHS-Dg} is written as